thousandlemons/English-words-pronunciation-mp3-audio-download/README.md

 ## Use `data.json` in Other Applications

-The [data.json](data.json) file contains the URLs to the pronunciation mp3 audio files for over 24,000 English words.
-It was constructed by my crawler (not included in this repository).
+The [data.json](data.json) file contains the URLs to the pronunciation MP3 audio files for over 24,000 English words.

+I used my own crawler and it took quite a few hours to get all the data from the Web.
+Now you can use the data directly without writing your own crawler or wasting a few hours.
+The idea behind this is just like [rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table).

 A segment of the `data.json` file looks like this: